 Before beginning my PhD.
 I have worked as an associate, analyst and researcher internationally:

-Through conversations, learning and by building improbable relationships I believe we all have the capacity for change, and can learn from one another.
-Through guided conversations, story telling and cultural exchange I hope to evoke self reflection, violence reduction and mutual understanding; Through Peacebuilding, conflict resolution and mediation we can work towards agreed actions so people can move forward from conflict, misunderstandings, and fear.
+I believe in calling people in rather than calling people out.
+Through guided conversations, story telling and cultural exchange I hope to evoke self reflection, violence reduction and mutual understanding; Through Peacebuilding, conflict resolution and mediation I believe we can work towards agreed actions so people can move forward from conflict, misunderstandings, and fear.

-I am passionate about event planning, and fundraising for anything that helps support people in need.
-Especially across the Caribbean and within Latin America.
 In the past I have created events to raise funds for the Maya in Belize, Reconciliation efforts in Canada, and for youth involved in Peacebuilding in Port-au Prince, Haiti.

 Ph.D.
 Candidate in Human Geography.
 Queens University 2019-Present: Kingston, Ontario